Abbey Hsu

 Path to Basketball

-During her time at Marjory Stoneman Douglas High School, Abbey Hsu made a name for herself as a talented player.
-In her sophomore year, she averaged 15 points, 8.5 rebounds, 6 steals, and 5.5 assists per game, leading her team to a remarkable 26–3 record and a district title.
-After suffering a torn ACL during her junior year, Hsu persevered and transferred to St. Thomas Aquinas High School for her senior season.
-There, she averaged 14 points, 8 rebounds, and 4 assists per game, helping her team reach the Class 8A state championship game.
-Hsu committed to Columbia University, choosing it over offers from other major programs.
+Hsu began her high school career at Marjory Stoneman Douglas High School in Parkland, Florida, where she played for three seasons.
+During her sophomore year, she averaged 15 points, 8.5 rebounds, 6 steals, and 5.5 assists per game, leading the team to a 26-3 record, a district title, and its first regional finals appearance.
+As a junior, she averaged 18 points, 10 rebounds, and 5 assists per game before suffering a torn ACL in her right knee on February 7, 2018.
+One week later, she was on campus during a tragic mass shooting at the school.
+For her senior season, Hsu transferred to St. Thomas Aquinas High School in Fort Lauderdale, Florida, where she averaged 14 points, 8 rebounds, and 4 assists per game, helping her team reach the Class 8A state championship game.
+She committed to Columbia over offers from several major programs, including Alabama and Pittsburgh.

 Abbey Hsu Career